-Over the year under review, the investments of the Pension and Assurance Scheme for Lay Employees of the Methodist Church (the "Scheme") were managed by Epworth Investment Management Limited ("Epworth") (investing in funds managed by the Central Finance Board of the Methodist Church ("CFB")), Mayfair Capital, Schroder Real Estate Managers (Jersey) Limited ("Schroder"), Columbia Threadneedle Investments ("Columbia Threadneedle"), BMO Global Asset Management ("BMO") and Aegon Investment Solutions Limited ("Aegon").
+Over the year under review, the investments of the Methodist Ministers' Pension Scheme (the "Scheme") were managed by:

+- Epworth Investment Management Limited ("Epworth") (investing in funds managed by the Central Finance Board of the Methodist Church ("CFB"). - Mayfair Capital, Schroder Real Estate Managers (Jersey) Limited ("Schroder"), Columbia Threadneedle Investments ("Columbia Threadneedle"). - Partners Group Holdings AG ("Partners Group") and - BMO Global Asset Management ("BMO").

-The Scheme pays fees to each of the investment managers based on their assets under management.
+The Scheme pays fees to each of the investment managers (other than Partners Group) based on their assets under management.
+For the PG Life 2018 Impact Investing Fund with Partners Group the Scheme pays a fee based on its committed amount (rather than the amount invested), and a performance-related fee.
 In addition to the annual management charges paid by the Scheme, there may be further expenses incurred in the management of each fund which will be reflected in the fund returns.